Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 How Does Chargeback Processing Work?

-The chargeback life cycle generally begins when the cardholder files a complaint about a transaction.
 We say “generally,” because an issuer may also submit a bank chargeback if they detect an internal transaction problem, such as an authorization error.
-However, this doesn’t happen very often.
+That doesn’t happen very often, and in fact, shouldn’t happen at all.
+Bank chargebacks are mostly the result of internal errors, which can be controlled by the merchant.

 Dispute Stage